zlatozar/TigerLanguage/FrontEnd/Notes.md

    * `MOVE(MEM exp1, exp2)` First evaluate _exp1_ yielding address `addr`(store location).
 Then evaluate _exp2_ and
      store the result into _wordSize_(defined in Frame interface) bytes of memory **starting** at `addr`.

-- `EXP` evaluate given expression and **discards** the result.
+- `EXP e` evaluate given expression and **discards** the result.
+   In which cases could be used? `externalCall` for example if we call procedure.

-- `TEMP ..` assume it is a register.
+- `TEMP e` assume it is a register.

 #### Exp

 - `MEM(e)` when is used as the **left child** of a `MOVE`, it means _"store"_, but anywhere else it means **"fetch"** - take the contents of _WORDSIZE_ bytes of memory from address `e`!
 In other words:
    Computes value of `e` and looks up contents of memory at that address.
+Analog of C pointers `MEM e -> *e`.

 - `CALL(exp, params)` first execute `exp` to infer function name then calls it with given parameters.